Wills and Trust Attorney

 How a Living Will Differs from Other Documents

 It is possible to prepare your own Living Will, but if you want to consider all of the documents you may need to include in an estate plan unique to you and your family, you should consider getting legal advice.
-A Living Will differs from a “Durable Power of Attorney for Health Care” because the latter generally covers all health care decisions and lasts as long as one lacks lack capacity.
+A Living Will differs from a “Durable Power of Attorney for Health Care” because the latter generally covers all health care decisions.

 A Living Will is not a “Will” in the traditional sense.
-A Will has no legal impact until death while a Living Will is legally binding and takes effect when a person is alive—either immediately or when the person can no longer communicate.
+A Will has no legal impact until death.
+At the same time, a Living Will is legally binding and takes effect when a person is alive—either immediately or when the person can no longer communicate.
 A Living Will does not leave property or assets to loved ones.
 A Will often designates who receives assets and names an executor to manage probate or a guardian for minor children.

 Generally, a Living Will has no power after death except where brief authority has been given to make decisions about organ donation and/or autopsy.